designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

 </f-scene>

-Not much of a looker but you can probably guess the coordinate system alread: we are using standard <var class="gray">cartesian coordinate system</var> for graph drawing.
+Not much of a looker, but you can probably guess the coordinate system already: we are using standard <var class="gray">cartesian coordinate system</var> for graph drawing.

 Let's add more **points** to the graph with coordinates to verify we have figured our where <var>x</var> and <var class="green">y</var> are in the graph.